R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

     file path.
 You can find more information about this [here](persistence.md).

 The second command line parameter is for the URL to the [Key Derivation Service (KDS)](kds-configuration.md).
-You can leave out this parameter if your enclave doesn't use KDS.
+You can leave out this parameter if your enclave doesn't use the KDS.

 Call `enclaveHost.start`: